Mememolvi/imageHost/README.md

 4. Spring Data
 5. JPA

-## mySqlScript

-mySQL script for the project contained in file mySqlScript
+## mySQL script for the project contained in file mySqlScript

 ## API